conmaol/gadelica/grammar/nouns/grammatical-dependents/modifiers/prepositions.md

 In this example, the nominative feminine common noun `lach` ‘duck’ is modified by the particle `a’` (a reduced form of `ag`).

+#### Prepositional relative clauses

+The modifying preposition can be the head of a relative clause:

+> `Bha daoine treuna ann, ris an canadh iad an Fhiann.` ‘There were brave men, whom they would call the Fenians.’

+In this example, the nominative plural common noun `daoine` ‘men’ is modified by the preposition `ris`, which itself heads a relative clause – `na daoine ris an canadh iad an Fhiann` ‘the men against whom they would say the Fenians (ie. the men whom they would call the Fenians)’.

+### Proper nouns

-*Proper nouns* can also be modified by prepositions.
+Proper nouns can be modified by prepositions.

 > `Sin Cumhal à Glaschu.` ‘That is Cumhal from Glasgow.’
+>
+> `Mharbhadh Cumhall, aig an robh dithis bhan.` ‘Cumhal, who had two women, was killed.’

-Here, the preposition `à` ‘from’ is a modifier of the proper noun `Cumhal`.
+In the first sentence, the preposition `à` ‘from’ is a modifier of the proper noun `Cumhal`.

+In the second sentence, it is the preposition `aig` ‘at’ that modifies `Cumhal`, and itself heads a relative clause – ‘Cumhal, at whom were two women.’

 ----